PeteZah-Games/.github/README.md

-# What is this
-This organization holds all of the repositories for the PeteZah Games [website](https://petezahgames.com/)
+This holds the configuration files for the Organization DO NOT DELETE